pinkishgem/WordPress-tailwindcss-starter-theme/README.md

 ## Acknowledgments

-* Thank you as always to my Friends and Colleagues who have made the developer I am today
+* Thank you as always to my Friends and Colleagues who have made me the developer I am today